kottans/backend/tasks/memory-management.md

 1. [Anatomy of a Program in Memory](https://manybutfinite.com/post/anatomy-of-a-program-in-memory/)
 1. Discover memory mapping on real example:
-   - Linux systems has pseudo-files system called `proc` which can be using to get extended info about running processes.
+   - Linux systems has pseudo-files system called `proc` which can be used to get extended info about running processes.
    - Use `man proc` shell command to get more info about `proc` or read the same info [here](http://man7.org/linux/man-pages/man5/proc.5.html)
    - If you're Mac user consider to use `vmmap` or `vmmap64` to discover process memory mapping.
 More info [here](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/ManagingMemory/Articles/VMPages.html#//apple_ref/doc/uid/20001985-97196-TPXREF127).
 1. :vertical_traffic_light:__Node.js__:vertical_traffic_light: [Understanding Garbage Collection and Hunting Memory Leaks in Node.js](https://blog.codeship.com/understanding-garbage-collection-in-node-js/)